Photo from Canva

 5) Keep Track of Your Favorite Homes

 While browsing through ads for homes, keep tabs on which homes catch your eye.
-MilitaryByOwner allows you to like properties and add them to your saved homes folder.
+MilitaryByOwner allows you to select favorite properties and add them to your saved homes folder.
 By saving your favorite listing, you’ll be able to keep that specific ad and build a list in your account.
 Later, review the houses you’re interested in and revise as you continue the hunt.

-6) Schedule Open Houses
+6) Go to Open Houses

 Open houses can feel a lot like walking onto a car lot with that immense pressure to buy, only more personal because you’re not walking around a car lot, you're walking through someone's house.
 But open houses serve as a great opportunity to see how the current owners use the space, look for flaws that the photos online hide, and envision your family calling it home.

 Keep an eye out for: